SYRIA CRISIS BRIEFING: A Collision Course for Intervention

 RUSI Analysis, 25 Jul 2012

 By Colonel (Rtd.)
-Richard Kemp, Senior Associate Fellow; Michael Codner, Senior Research Fellow in Military Sciences and Editorial Director RUSI Defence Systems; Shashank Joshi, Research Fellow; Dr Jonathan Eyal, International Director and International Studies Director
+Richard Kemp, Senior Associate Fellow; Michael Codner, Senior Research Fellow and Director of Personnel Services; Shashank Joshi, Senior Research Fellow; Dr Jonathan Eyal, International Director and International Studies Director

 The Syrian crisis took a decisive new turn on 25 July.
 President Bashar al-Assad’s own future is now significantly less relevant to whatever will happen next in the country and external intervention, in some form, is now significantly more likely.